An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

-After determining $P$, the Reeb graph $\RG_{f_1}$ is augmented by creating degree $2$-nodes that correspond to the points in $P$.
-This is performed by the procedure \textsc{AugmentReebGraph} (line $8$, \cref{alg:compute-MDRG}).
-For each arc in the augmented Reeb graph, a representative $p$ is selected by the proecdure \textsc{GetRepresentativePoint}.
-Then, the augmented Reeb graph $\RG_{\widetilde{f}_2^p}$ is computed by the procedure \textsc{ConstructAugmentedReebGraph} (lines $12$-$14$, \cref{alg:compute-MDRG}).
-The resulting augmented Reeb graphs $\RG_{\widetilde{f}_2^p}$ (with $p$ as the representative point of an arc), along with the Reeb graph $\RG_{f_1}$, collectively represent $\MDRG_{\f}$.
-These Reeb graphs are added to the set $\MDRG_{\f}$ by the \textsc{ADD} procedure (lines $9, 14$, \cref{alg:compute-MDRG}).
+After determining $P$, the Reeb graph $\RG_{f_1}$ is augmented by creating degree $2$-nodes corresponding to the points in $P$.
+This is performed by the procedure \textsc{AugmentReebGraph} (line $8$, \algoref{alg:compute-MDRG}).
+For each arc in the augmented Reeb graph $\RG_{f_1}^{Aug III}$, a representative $p$ is selected by the procedure \textsc{GetRepresentativePoint}.
+Then, the Reeb graph $\RG_{\widetilde{f_2^p}}$ is computed by the procedure \textsc{ConstructReebGraph} (lines $12$-$13$, \algoref{alg:compute-MDRG}).
+The resulting Reeb graphs $\RG_{\widetilde{f_2^p}}$ (with $p$ as the representative point of an arc), along with the Reeb graph $\RG_{f_1}^{Aug III}$, collectively represent $\MDRG_{\f}$.
+These Reeb graphs are added to the $\MDRG_{\f}$ structure by the \textsc{ADD} procedure (lines $9, 14$, \algoref{alg:compute-MDRG}).
 The obtained MDRG is then utilized in the construction of the Reeb space.

-Finally, we discuss the main algorithm for approximating the Reeb space with a graph or net-like structure in the next subsection.
+\paragraph*{Procedure: Computing Double Points.} This procedure identifies the vertices of $\JStruct_{\f}$ that are double (or self-intersection) points.
+When projected onto the Reeb graph $\RG_{f_1}$, these points represent topological changes in the second-dimensional Reeb graphs (see \lemref{lem:topological-changes}).
+A vertex $v \in \JStruct_{\f}$ is identified as a double point if it is adjacent to four vertices of $\JStruct_{\f}$. \figref{fig:violation-second-Morse-condition}(b) and \figref{fig:Jacobi-structure-Reeb-graphs}(d) illustrate scenarios where the Jacobi structure has a double point.

+In the next subsection, we discuss computing a net-like structure using the computed Jacobi structure and MDRG.
+The net-like structure is embedded in the Reeb space and provides a topological skeleton for visualizing the correct Reeb space.